am-moshtaghn/Guess_the_number/README.md

 # Guess-a-number
-this program can guess your number : )
+This program can guess your number : )